 It is up to you.
-The award has a recency rule — at least six of the 12 images must have been taken between 2020 and 2022 — but otherwise, you may select whichever images you want.
+The award has a recency rule — at least six of the 12 images must have been taken between 2021 and 2023 — but otherwise, you may select whichever images you want.
 You may include an optional project description within the application.

 However, we do recommend that the submitted portfolio be well-considered and cohesive.
 In addition to the quality of images, think about the theme or narrative you want to convey with the selection of images.
 What story do you want to tell the jury about yourself — or someone else?
 This is where the candidate statement is helpful as well.
 Tell us the throughline of your work and your values as a journalist.

 How many images do I include?

 12—no more, no less.
 Each image must include a caption describing the date, location and situation captured.
 Six (6) of the photos must have been taken within the past two years (2021-2023).
 The other six can be taken at any time during the candidate’s career.

 Please note that a submission cannot include videos, art photography, illustrations, images with watermarks, photo grids (multiple photos within one image), text overlaid onto or next to the photograph, and photographs not taken by the photographer.
 Submissions with these elements will not be considered.